 Set yourself up for success.
 If you know an issue will take a while to look into, overpromise on the timeline, and then deliver well before that date.
 It’s better to give yourself a cushion than to be stressing about meeting a deadline.

 7. Focus on building relationships—not making sales

 Putting the customer at the center of everything you do will pave the way for a wonderful relationship.
 As we’ve said, without satisfied customers and their purchases, you’re out of business.

-"Make your business about people and not about products.
-Put your customers FIRST and not focus on the money.
-If you help your customers get what they want, you will get what you want."
+“Make your business about people and not about products.
+Put your customers first and don’t focus on the money.
+If you help your customers get what they want, you will get what you want.”